Zea (singer)

-Alžbeta Ferencová (born 16 November 1991), known professionally as Zea, is a Slovak television actress, singer, and choreographer, best known for her role as Iveta in the eponymous TV JOJ series Iveta.
+Alžbeta Ferencová (born 16 November 1991), known professionally as Zea, is a Slovak television actress, singer, and choreographer, best known for her role as Iveta in the eponymous TV JOJ series Iveta (sk).

 Zea rose to prominence with a reoccurring role in the television series Panelák, and as a hostess on TV Markíza's Wheel of Fortune.
 As a singer, Zea competed in Česko Slovensko má talent and later released her first album, Burning Light, as a solo artist.
 She began her modeling career after competing in the Miss Universe national finals at age 18, earning the title of "Miss Tip."
 Born and raised in Prešov, Zea is of Romani origin, and her grandmother was the first Slovak Romani writer, Elena Lacková.

 Acting

 Ferencová appeared in TV JOJ series Panelák and starred in the series Iveta.
 She hosted the Slovak edition of Wheel of Fortune on TV Markíza.

 On 8 February 2023, Zea was announced to join the cast of a new series on TV Markíza, the story of which is to take place on the Croatian coast.
 In 2024 the series was revealed as Policie Hvar.

 In 2025 Zea starred in her first movie, Pod parou.